 Considering an abortion?

 Alternatives Pregnancy Center cares about your health and well-being.
 We are here to provide you with a safe, judgment-free space to access high-quality medical care, including a free, limited pregnancy ultrasound.
-Our licensed, professional medical staff is here to walk you through this process to give you a medically accurate picture of your pregnancy so you can make an informed decision.
+Our licensed, professional medical staff is here to walk you through this process and give you a medically accurate picture of your pregnancy so you can make an informed decision.

 Remember, you have the legal right to receive full informed consent before undergoing any medical or surgical procedure.
 Alternatives does not refer for or perform abortions or provide abortion pills, however, we believe it is imperative that you take time to educate yourself on the immediate and long-term physical and emotional risks of any medication or procedure.